femincan/tap-tap/README.md

 ## How To Use

-To clone and run this application, you'll need Git, Node.js, and pnpm globally installed on your computer.
+To clone and run this application, you'll need Git, Node.js, and npm globally installed on your computer.
 From your command line:

 ```bash
 # Clone this repository